cccccrz/CPSP-Dataset/README.md

 >- The WiFi module does not come alongside the Jetson, you must purchase it yourself.
 >- The camera mount is not purchasable, use the files in the linked sub-folder to 3D print your own piece.

-## Original design vs Modified design
+## Original design 🆚 Modified design
 ### Original
 The original building is designed to be completely autonomous and controlled remotely by a PC.
 ROS 2 is used exclusively for manouvering the vehicle and managing the synchronization of the different devices (Jetson, VESC, Lidar, Servo); it **DOES NOT** perform an analysis of the surrounding environment (no cameras are involved).
 ### Modified